 - Regular cleanups that reduce slug breeding sites, moving old pots, stakes and rubbish away from where the veg grows.

 - Good airflow helps make your veg just that little but more work for slugs – resist overcrowding (esp. thinning from seed), training plants upwards, removing lowest leaves on Brassicas and cucurbits, and Zucchinis growing vertically

-- We trench, but if you have worm farms or compost, they are best kept seperate.
+- We trench, but if you have worm farms or compost, they are best kept away from beds.

-- Collecting snails at night is very effective (we have gifted our children a headtorch and bucket when they were young, and paid for them to fill it.
-Good fun and works well, though gets more expensive as they get older -LoL, but not very helpful for slugs.
-Doesn’t seem to dent numbers at all.
+- Collecting snails at night is very effective (we have gifted our children a headtorch and bucket when they were young, and paid them to fill it.
+Good fun and works well, though gets more expensive as they get older -LoL, note – works for snails but not for slugs.
+Doesn’t seem to dent slug numbers at all.

 - Don’t squish or step on slugs n snails, as they may still expel mature eggs to hatch.
 Instead, drop the blighters into hot water to feed to chooks or ducks, or into soapy water to kill to trench.
 That takes care of the eggs too.

-- We don’t bother with ash, sawdust etc. because it only works when totally dry, which is rare here in Spring.
+- We don’t bother with sprinkling ash around because it only works when totally dry, which is rare here in Spring.
 Coffee grounds work well, but caffeine is bad for dogs too, so no good here.